Install PortSIP PBX

 1. Network Environment

-• Cloud Deployment: If the PBX is deployed in the cloud, both Private IPv4 and Public IPv4 addresses must be entered.
+• Cloud Deployment: Both Private IPv4 and Public IPv4 addresses must be entered.

-• LAN Deployment: If the PBX is on a local network (LAN), only the Private IPv4 address is required.
+• LAN Deployment: Only the Private IPv4 address is required.

 2. SSL Certificate

-To enable TLS transport for SIP and secure HTTPS access to the Web Portal and REST API, a trusted SSL certificate must be uploaded during this step.
+To enable TLS transport for SIP and provide secure HTTPS access to the PBX Web Portal and REST API, a trusted SSL certificate must be configured during this step.

-• Domain Setup: You will need a web domain.
-For example, you can purchase a domain from providers like GoDaddy and point it to your PBX’s IP address.
+You must have a web domain for the PBX.
+For example, you can purchase a domain from providers such as GoDaddy and point it to your PBX server’s IP address.

-• SSL Certificate: A trusted SSL certificate is necessary to avoid browser warnings.
-Recommended certificate providers include DigiCert, GeoTrust, GoDaddy, and others.
+• A trusted SSL certificate is strongly recommended to avoid browser security warnings.

-• If you do not have a domain or SSL certificate, you can use your PBX’s IP address as the Web Domain and proceed with the default certificate.
-However, please note that PortSIP PBX uses a self-signed certificate by default, which will trigger browsers to block the connection and display a security warning.
+Note If you do not have a domain or SSL certificate, you may use the PBX server’s IP address as the Web Domain and proceed with the default certificate.
+However, PortSIP PBX uses a self-signed certificate by default, which will cause browsers to block the connection and display security warnings.

-• Certificate Providers: To purchase an SSL certificate, follow the guide: Preparing TLS Certificates for TLS/HTTPS/WebRTC.
+To purchase and prepare an SSL certificate, follow the guide: Preparing TLS Certificates for TLS/HTTPS/WebRTC.

-In this guide, we assume the use of the domain uc.portsip.cc for the PBX web domain.
+In this guide, we assume the PBX web domain is uc.portsip.cc.

 2. Open the portsip.pem file in a text editor (such as Windows Notepad), and copy the entire contents into the Certificate File field.

-3. Similarly, open the portsip.key file, and copy its entire contents into the Private Key File field.
+3. Open the portsip.key file and copy the entire contents into the Private Key File field.

 3. Transport Protocol